15 Anti-Aging Foods to Add to Your Diet Today

 “I eat a piece of dark chocolate every day,” says Emily Rubin, RD, a clinical dietitian at Thomas Jefferson University in Philadelphia.
 “Who doesn’t love chocolate?
 It satisfies my sweets craving.
 It is low in sugar, offers fiber, contains antioxidants and may even help prevent heart disease.”
 Rubin suggests looking for chocolate with at least an 86 percent cocoa content.
 Nosh on a small square of dark chocolate, or use it as an ingredient in oat bites, or make your own almond butter cups.

 “I know many people cut bread out of their diets as they age, but the carbs in bread help power me through my high level of physical activity, says Rosenbloom.
-“Bread also provides dietary fiber, B vitamins and iron.
+“Bread also provides dietary fiber and B vitamins, as well as iron to help prevent anemia.
 I like getting vitamins and minerals from foods instead of supplements.
 I enjoy both whole grains and enriched grains for variety.”

 What’s the difference between whole grain and enriched, refined products?
 Whole grains contain the entire grain kernel—including the bran and germ—which provides dietary fiber and many important vitamins and minerals.
 Refined grains have been milled to remove the bran and germ—but most refined grains are enriched to add back nutrients such as iron, folic acid, riboflavin, thiamin and niacin after processing.
 Iron is a nutrient that’s under-consumed by women ages 19 to 50 in the United States, and eating both whole-grain and enriched-grain bread can help increase intake of this nutrient, which was labeled a nutrient of concern in the 2015-2020 Dietary Guidelines.
 These guidelines recommend that at least half of all grains consumed should be whole grains.